dennisjosesilva/interactive-dmd/README.md

 $ bash update_package.bash
 ```

-Then, it will ask to chose a package as as shown in the image below:
+Then, it will ask to chose a package as shown in the image below:

 ![](images/update-package.png)

 we chose the package by typing the index (1-5) correspoding to the package name on the prompt.
-After the updating, the command to install the conan packages has to be run again and the project rebuilt.
+After the updating, the command to install the conan packages has to be run again and the project rebuilt (see **section 2**).

 # 2. Running